Protect Your Personal Information

 - Use internet and/or mobile banking to monitor your account on a regular basis, instead of waiting for a monthly paper statement.
 If you see fraudulent transactions contact HNB immediately.

 - If you cannot use a credit card in place of your debit card when shopping online, HNB offers prepaid reloadable cards which may be used online.

 - Many businesses still print credit and debit card receipts with your entire account number on them.
 Check your receipts when you make purchases to ensure the full number is not included.
 If it is, use the pen you are signing with to black out all but the first or last four (4) numbers of your account number.

 - Register for email and text alerts to be notified when transactions occur on your account so you can respond promptly in the case of concern.

 With our increased reliance on the internet and online solutions, so increases the number of online scams that aim to trick you into providing personal identifiable information and financial information.
-Please keep the following in mind when using email or using the internet:

 - Do not believe contest, lottery, sweepstakes and other promotional winning announcements.
 If you do not recall entering for a specific promotion or are prompted that you’ve won without taking other action, it is likely a scam.
 Do not provide any personal information and do not click on the ads or emails.